Estimated reading time: 5 minutes

 Celebrates Team Success

 Accomplishments should be celebrated!
-Teams work hard and a good team leader will recognize significant accomplishments and will ensure the team celebrates successes.
+Teams work hard, and a good team leader will recognize significant achievements and ensure the team celebrates successes.

 How well does your organization manage teams?